Rajaraja Cholan: Release

-Reception
+Critical reception

 The Hindu said, "A great deal of thought and effort has gone into Anand Movies' Raja Raja Chozhan in CinemaScope produced by G. Umapathy and directed by A. P. Nagarajan.
 The grandeur, majesty and the culture and prosperity of the golden era of Raja Raja Chozhan have been captured faithfully including the building of the Thanjavur temple".
 The Indian Express said, "The film is lavishly mounted.
 Muthuraman and Lakshmi impress and Kumari Padmini has given a good account of herself".
 The Mail said, "As befitting the distinction, it is lavishly mounted, carefully produced and studded with stars.
 Producer G. Umapathy merits a pat on the back for steering so huge a project safely home".

 Kanthan of Kalki called it a respite for audiences tired of watching repeated, identical films.
+Navamani praised acting, dialogues and direction but criticised the humour and for portraying horse army of Cholan in poor light and concluded saying the film was not as expected and the same time it was neither disappointing.